Doctoral programme in Neuroscience

 A significant part of the Research at Karolinska Institutet deals with the normal function or pathology of the nervous system.
 Doctoral students are trained within the different neuroscience disciplines in research groups at eight departments.
 The inter-departmental "Doctoral Programme in Neuroscience" organizes courses and supports other activities.

-In the beginning of each fall a package of six courses, the "Frontiers Courses in Neuroscience", is given.
+In the beginning of each fall a package of four courses, the "Frontiers Courses in Neuroscience", is given.
 You may apply to all courses or select individual courses.

 We especially recommend doctoral students in the beginning of their training period to apply to all courses.
 This will quickly give you a broad knowledge base and make you acquainted with many neuroscientists at KI.